JechaSMU/CaseStudyUnit6/GDPCaseStudy.md

 ## 185         THA      31         Thailand    365966 Lower middle income
 ## 56          EGY      38 Egypt, Arab Rep.    262832 Lower middle income
 ```

+##### Summary
+To conclude this analysis the final data contained 190 GDP countries.
+The High Income: OECD group has a GDP average of 1,483,917 compared to the nonOECD average of 104,349.
+The Lower Middle Income group has the largest GDP total and Upper Middle Income being second largest GDP.
+Five of the top 38 GRP ranking countries are in the Lower Middle income group.